 Paul says that some preach Christ even out of envy and strife.
 These are brethren in the Lord.
 He said, “many of the brethren in the Lord are waxing confident… to speak the word more boldly and without fear.”
 Then he says, “some of them preach Christ even out of envy and strife.”
 There are genuine believers who walk in the flesh who actually preach Christ out of envy.
 They may think, “why is Paul such a big deal?
 I am a big deal!
 I was called by the Lord.”
 He encountered that in Corinth.

 There are genuine Gospel preaching believers who will not listen to a teacher because they are jealous.
 They can preach the gospel and at the same time cast shade on Paul.
-On the one hand it is bearing fruit as the Word, but on the other hand it is stirring up affliction for Paul.
+On the one the word is bearing fruit, but on the other hand it is stirring up affliction for Paul.
 Some preach Christ not sincerely, but out of “contention.”
 Their heart is not so much about getting people saved but making disciples for themselves and turning people against Paul and boasting in their flesh.
 Others preach out of love, knowing that Paul is for the defense of the Gospel.
 But Paul says, “either way, Christ is preached, and I rejoice.”
 He is not rejoicing in a false Gospel.
 They must be preaching the real gospel, or he would not rejoice.
 It is not “another gospel”, it is the real thing.
 In order for people to be preaching the real Gospel, they had to be standing on the revelation that came through the Apostles (including Paul).
 Even if they reject him, his ministry is still penetrating.

 This is another thing I saw in the last few months.
 I saw that people had to change their language and backpedal to accommodate and conform to the truth that people were accepting.
 They did not do that because they sincerely loved the truth.
 They did it so they could continue being accepted and have ground to continue making their accusations.
 This is the first time I ever understood this passage though.
 I actually saw how people had to submit to the Lord’s word one way or another.
 Praise God!
 It was a wonderful revelation to see this.
 I should not put myself in this so much, but it is how I can relate to this passage that I have never been able to relate to so clearly before.

-Present Tense of Salvation
+Present Tense Salvation – Enjoyment of Supply

 Php 1:19 For I know that this shall turn to my salvation through your prayer, and the supply of the Spirit of Jesus Christ,